 CD4+ T lymphocytes recognize antigenic peptide fragments presented on the surface of antigen presenting cells (APC) by major histocompatiblility complex (MHC) class II proteins.
 Triggering of the T cell antigen receptor (TCR) by binding to the MHC:peptide ligand induces dramatic morphological changes as the T cell flattens against the APC and increases contact area forming stable T-APC conjugates.
 This initial antigen recognition is followed by large-scale spatial and temporal molecular rearrangements of plasma membrane proteins and intracellular signaling molecules.
 These rearrangements lead to the formation of an ordered structure at the T-APC interface termed the immunological synapse.
 The synapse is involved in T cell signaling as well as the site for delivery of T cell effector functions.
 We have previously shown that molecules from the APC are transferred to the T cell across the immune synapse in a process called trogocytosis.

-Work in our lab focuses on three important areas related to immunological synapse biology:
+Work in our lab focuses on two important areas related to T lymphocyte biology:

-2.)
-The biological consequences on individual T cells after the capture of APC membrane fragments from T-APC immunological synapse, a process termed “trogocytosis”;
+• The biological consequences on individual T cells after the capture of APC membrane fragments from T-APC immunological synapse, a process termed “trogocytosis”

 Immunotoxicology of Atrazine

 We are examining the impact on Atrazine on thethe activation and differentiation of CD4+ T cells.
 Atrazine is a very widely applied herbicide that the USGS estimates contaminates 70% of the ground water in the US.
 It has been linked to birth defects, cancer, immune developmental defects and modulation of immune cell effector functions.
 We have shown that Atrazine inhibits lymphocyte proliferation and lymphocyte effector function.
 In addition, we have shown that the frequency of Foxp3 positive regulatory T cells doubles in atrazine-treated cultures.
 We have recently found that male and female T cells repsonde differently to atrazine exposure.
-We are now examining the impact of Atrazine-induced elevated estrogen on lymphocyte activation, differentation, and an ongoing immune response, both in vitro and in vivo.
+We are now examining the impact of Atrazine-induced elevated es

 B.A.
 University of La Verne, La Verne, CA., 1987